mike-weiner/maw-resources/README.md

 ## Shortcodes

 ### Quick Start
-To quickly get started, use `[maw_resources]` on any page or post to quickly display 5 of your most recent resources for visitors to see.
+To quickly get started, use `[maw_resources]` on any page or post to quickly display all of your published resources for visitors to see.
+It will order the resources by the specified publish date and then by title.
 To see more complex examples, read the shortcode modifiers below, or [view our additional examples.](https://github.com/mike-weiner/maw-resources#examples)

 ### Shortcode Modifiers